Joyce Brabner: Harvey Pekar

 "started cutting up some of his [Pekar's] old clothes and making little Harvey Pekar dolls; just like the Shroud of Turin, they were made with clothing actually worn by the author, like some holy relic.
 They were these odd collectibles, and I carried these ugly little dolls around at our first San Diego con together."

 The gimmick worked, and they "picked up nine distributors for the book!"
 The comic began to be profitable, and one of Brabner's dolls "ended up on The David Letterman Show."
 She still made them occasionally for charity auctions.

+In 1990, Pekar was diagnosed with lymphoma, and Brabner became his full-time caretaker, evolving from providing hands-on physical care to full-scale emotional and logistical management of his life.
+She devoted herself completely to his care — managing the effects of chemotherapy, staying close through difficult nights, and suppressing her own distress so as not to upset him.
+Even after Pekar was declared cancer-free, his mental health worsened, with his bouts of depression sometimes intensifying into anxiety and paranoia.

-In the early 1990s, Brabner and Pekar became guardians of a young girl, Danielle Batone, when she was nine years old.
+In 1996, Brabner and Pekar became connected to a young girl, Danielle Batone, the eight-year-old daughter of a struggling local cartoonist.
+They became Danielle's foster parents in 1998, and Brabner spent the next years devoting herself to Danielle's upbringing.
 Danielle became a recurring character in American Splendor, alongside Pekar's diverse cast of family and friends.